Mental Health Association in New Jersey’s Behavioral Healthcare Hero Awards

 A person may be nominated by anyone, including him/herself.

 Please note: MHANJ employees may make nominations of volunteers, family members of people with behavioral health disorders, and people they know from other organizations.
 MHANJ’s staff members are not eligible to be nominated.
-A separate recognition program will be provided.

 Review Committee: A Review Committee will help facilitate the program, including choosing honorees and assisting with promotional outreach.